folbricht/desync/README.md

 - `-t` Trust all certificates presented by HTTPS stores.
 Allows the use of self-signed certs when using a HTTPS chunk server.
 - `--key` Key file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires a certificate with `--cert`
 - `--cert` Certificate file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires `-key`.
 - `-k` Keep partially assembled files in place when `extract` fails or is interrupted.
 The command can then be restarted and it'll not have to retrieve completed parts again.
+Also use this option to write to block devices.

 ### Environment variables